MorningStar969/COP2334-1-Module-6-Programming-Assignment/README.md

 # COP2334-1-Module-6-Programming-Assignment
-This is a GitHub repository link for the Programming Assignment from Module 6.
+This is a GitHub repository for the Programming Assignment from Module 6.

 // This program is used to caculate the average number of days a company's employees are absent.